resema/Notepad/_posts/2017-09-20-machine-learning-an-introduction.md

 - Try adding polynominal features $$\to$$ fixes high bias
 - Try decreasing $$\lambda$$ $$\to$$ fixes high bias
 - Try increasing $$\lambda$$ $$\to$$ fixes high variance

+## Error Analysis
+### Recommended Approach
+- Start with a simple algorithm that you can implement quickly.
+Implement it and test it on your cross-validation data.
+- Plot learning curves to decide if more data, more features, etc. are likely to help.
+- Error analysis: Manually examine the examples(in cross validation set) that your algorith made errors on.
+See if you spot any systematic trend in what type of examples it is making errors on.